 Sustainable tourism means having as little impact on the environment as possible.

-Here are a few pieces of advice can to making your visit as low profile as possible.
+Here are a few pieces of advice that can make your visit as low profile as possible.

 - Consider not over-packing,

 - Recycle any packaging you bring with you

 Buy local produce wherever possible, (supports the region’s economy and ensures it can continue to provide goods and services for future generations.)